A little bit about myself.

 I am first generation Canadian, daughter of Italian immigrants.
 The ways of my Italian heritage run deep.
-I love Canada, but in my blood there is always a yearning for the old world, which is part of the reason I left home at a young age to attend Fashion Design school in Milan.
-I lived there for 8 years, and they were formative ones.
+I love Canada, but in my blood, I am always yearning for the old world, which is part of the reason I left home at a young age to attend Fashion Design school in Milan.
+I lived there for eight years, and they were formative ones.
 All the things I knew about myself up to then were completely challenged - like believing I didn’t like seafood or blue cheese only because it wasn’t something we ate at home.
-Turns out I love seafood and blue cheese.. and as I’m sure you know, those are very small examples that lend nicely for a greater picture.
+It turns out I love seafood and blue cheese... and as I’m sure you know, those are very small examples that lend nicely for a greater picture.

 I graduated from design school and went on to work for designers like Gianfranco Ferre and Versace.
 I look back on those days with so much gratitude and joy, unable to believe how fortunate I was to have been gifted such opportunities.
 But after some time, I realized it wasn’t the right fit for me.
 I loved the process and creativity, but not the ambient.
 Discouraged, I moved back to Canada.
 I had to start all over again.
 I continued with creative ventures, along with waitressing and working boring jobs in retail to help pay the bills while searching for a creative practice in textiles that resonated.
 A weekend workshop just over a decade ago in Natural Dyeing changed everything for me.